Adiabatically steered open quantum systems: Master equation and optimal phase

 \section{Optimal phase selection}

-Assume that we have nondegenerate adiabatic basis states $\ket{g}$ and $\ket{e}$, that are normalized and smooth during the time evolution and that they can be obtained from the fixed states with a unitary transformation as $\hat{D}\ket{0}=\ket{g}$ and $\hat{D}\ket{1}=\ket{e}$.
+Assume that we have nondegenerate adiabatic eigenstates $\ket{g}$ and $\ket{e}$ that are normalized and smooth during the temporal evolution, and that they can be obtained from the fixed states with a unitary transformation as $\hat{D}\ket{0}=\ket{g}$ and $\hat{D}\ket{1}=\ket{e}$.
 Thus, the operator determining the adiabatic evolution becomes $\hat{w}=-i\hat{D}^{\dagger}\dot{\hat{D}}$ [see Eq.~(\ref{eq:Heff})].
-However, the complex phases of the states are arbitrary, and hence their effect on $\hat{w}$ should be studied.
+However, the choice for the complex phases of the states is essentially arbitrary, and hence its effect on $\hat{w}$ should be studied.
 This means that we could also work with basis states that differ from $\ket{g}$ and $\ket{e}$ by phase factors which depend on the point in the control cycle.
-In this section, we show that this freedom can be used to minimize the local adiabatic parameter, while in the corresponding master equation it leads to renormalized matrix elements.
+In this section, we show that this degree of freedom can be used to minimize the local adiabatic parameter, while in the corresponding master equation it leads only to renormalized matrix elements.
 Furthermore, we discuss how to account for the noncyclic geometric phase leading to a slightly different but generally more feasible phase selection.

 Let us choose new phases for the states by multiplying them with phase factors $e^{i\lambda_g}$ and $e^{i\lambda_e}$, where $\lambda_g,\lambda_e \in \mathbb{R}$, so that a phase selection operator $\hat{\Omega}$ is defined as